liferay/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 # Social Networking with Liferay

 Since the first social networks rose to popularity, concepts such as *Friend* and later *Like*--previously reserved for direct human interaction--have taken on new meaning in an always-online, information driven culture.
 It could be argued that social networks have transformed the way people interact with their friends, relatives, and colleagues.
 Friends, connections, followers, circles, and lists have enabled people to connect and stay connected in ways they'd never been able to before.
 Initially, these concepts proved to be highly successful for casual web sites but they didn't take to the business world as quickly.
 But now, more and more organizations are realizing the importance of leveraging social interactions for more than just recreation.
-Liferay is a great platform for business web sites, casual web sites, and everything in between, and its social features reflect this.
+Liferay's robust social features make it a great platform for business web sites, casual web sites, and everything in between.

 Liferay has a constantly improving set of social features which enable you to encourage social interactions on your own portal, and to leverage the power and popularity of other social networks.
 In this chapter, we'll discuss: